pjaspinski/youtube-dl-card/README.md

 ## 9. Troubleshooting

+If you suddenly get a `Error!` message after using this card for some time, make sure that your Youtube-DL is up to date.
+You can simply check it by running `youtube-dl -U` on the remote machine.

 If you find yourself in a situation where you think that you set everything up correctly, but you get a `Error!` message after pressing a download button, enable `debug` in [card configuration](#8-card-configuration).
 It logs every command to the console before executing it.
 You can than copy that command and execute it in Home Assistant's terminal, where you will be able to see it's output and hopefully see what is wrong.

 You can also enable debugging for the shell command by adding this: